Luxury Hotels Re-Opening: What Will Be Different

-As hotels across the United States begin to reopen, you will see important changes during your stay.
-Three months after lodging operators were forced to close, all forms of lodging will be able to resume business activities.
+As hotels across the United States begin to reopen, you will see essential changes during your stay.
+Three months after lodging operators were forced to close, all forms of lodging can resume business activities.
 But what can you expect when you arrive at a luxury hotel?
-Take a look at some of the most important changes currently in place to keep visitors as safe as possible during their stay.
+Please look at some of the most critical changes currently in place to keep visitors safe during their stay.

 Parking